American Society of Interior Designers

 The American Society of Interior Designers (ASID) is a nonprofit organization based in the United States that promotes the profession of interior design.
 It has chapters throughout the United States and Canada.
 Throughout all of the associations of ASID within the United States and Canada there are many sections within the American Society of Interior Designers, typically in all different states or areas.
-Each area typically has a certain number of members and they all work together on making Interior Design a better place and to help other Interior Designers within the organization.
+Each area typically has a certain number of members who work together on making Interior Design a better place and to help other Interior Designers within the organization.
 All of these sections are incorporated in typical and beneficial ways to make the organization a better environment for everyone.
 In ASID, interior designers will all come together and work together as a team.
 Some of the most important parts of ASID and being involved are the extended History, being a member and what kind of benefits a person shall get as being part of this organization, learning the policies, some issues that can be come across, and what the foundation is all about.
 To be a member is it good to be qualified as a professional or student interior designer.

 History

 In 1931, the first national professional organization for decorators, the American Institute of Interior Decorators (AIID), was founded.
 The organization changed its name to the American Institute of Decorators (AID) in 1936, and to the American Institute of Interior Designers (also known as AID) in 1961.
 Meanwhile, in 1957, the New York Chapter of the AID changed its name to the National Society for Interior Designers (NSID), emphasizing the title of Interior Designer rather than Decorator.
 By 1975, there were many clubs and organizations for decorators and interior designers around the country.
 AID and NSID were the two largest, and they merged to form the American Society of Interior Designers (ASID).

 ASID is the largest professional organization for interior designers.
 ASID members include approximately 13,500 practicing interior designers in both commercial and residential sectors, 5,500 student members, and 6,000 representatives of ASID Industry Partner firms.
 ASID has Student chapters at colleges, universities and design schools with 2-year and 4-year programs throughout the U.S.

 Members are qualified by education, experience and examination, and adhere to a strict code of ethics and professional conduct.
 Through educational programs, research, seminars and conferences, ASID members receive the most current information on developments in design, as well as appropriate materials, technology, building codes, government regulations, flammability standards, sustainable and green design, product performance, design psychology, occupant populations, and more.
-ASID also supports legislative and advocacy efforts to protect interior designers’ right to practice.
+ASID also supports legislative and advocacy efforts to protect interior designers' right to practice.

 ASID designers practice in all areas of interior design, including: